Dahlen Castle: 18th century onwards

-World War 2 Aftermath
+World War II aftermath

-He lost the entire estate in 1945 when Soviet-occupied German communists expropriated all movable and immovable assets of the "class enemy" and was banished to the Island of Rügen.
+Sahrer von Sahr-Schönberg lost the entire estate in 1945 when Soviet-occupied German communists expropriated all movable and immovable assets of the "class enemy" and was banished to the Island of Rügen.
 He returned to visit Dahlen after 1989.
 One of his two sons settled with his family in the region and has invested in farming land and forests in and around Dahlen.

 Having since 1945 become the property of the East German state, the East German authorities first used the buildings as a police school, then as a bakery and a meat-processing school.
 Very soon after extensive restoration work had been completed, on 20 March 1973, a fire supposedly caused by a defective chimney burnt the central part of the H-shaped castle to an empty shell.
 The authorities subsequently took the roof tiles and roof timbers from the wings that had not been affected for use elsewhere.
 The insurance money was used to build a new school in Brandenburg, contrary to the terms of the insurance policy.
 The illegality of this action was never questioned in East German times.
 After 1989 no questions were asked either.
 As it was a clear case of insurance fraud or misappropriation of funds even according to East German law, an investigation would have held this to be illegal and a repatriation of funds from the State of Brandenburg should have been made to the State of Saxony, thereby enabling the ruin to be rebuilt.
 It is not too late for this process to start but there are no politicians willing to get involved.